spryker/spryker-docs/docs/dg/dev/developer-getting-started-guide.md

 ### Adjust the `readme.md` file

-Once your project has been installed, you need to adjust the `readme.md` file as follows:

 * Update the project installation description.
 * Update the repository link.
-* Remove any unused information, such as Vagrant installation instructions if a DevVM was not used.
+* Remove any unused information, like Vagrant installation instructions if DevVM was not used.
-* Consider moving the production information further done in the file so that new developers can more readily understand how to use the project.
+* Consider moving the production information further down to make it easier for new developers to understand how to use the project.

 ## 2. Manage modules

-Once the installation of your new project has been completed, you may start to manage the modules you want to use.
-A module within Spryker is a single-function unit that has well-defined dependencies and can be updated independently.
+A Spryker module is a single-function unit that has well-defined dependencies and can be updated independently.

 {% info_block infoBox %}